NexusFi: Find Your Edge

 Tick size.
 The structural floor.
 On ES with a $0.25 minimum increment, the spread can never be less than 1 tick ($12.50 per contract).
 On contracts with coarser tick sizes, the minimum spread is proportionally wider.

 Order book imbalance.
 When bid-side depth erodes faster than ask-side depth (or vice versa), makers widen their quotes on the thin side to compensate for the increased adverse selection risk of being picked off.
+This dynamic is closely related to volume profile trading — where high-volume nodes show where institutional flow has been concentrated, and low-volume nodes mark the areas where price is most likely to seek liquidity and fair value.

 Volatility regime.
 During CPI releases, FOMC announcements, or geopolitical events, market makers face dramatically increased uncertainty about fair value.
 The rational response is wider quotes and smaller displayed size — and that's exactly what happens.
-As [Fat Tails documented on NexusFi][3], expected slippage is directly related to order book depth and the size of your order relative to displayed liquidity.
+As [@Fat Tails documented on NexusFi][3], expected slippage is directly related to order book depth and the size of your order relative to displayed liquidity.
 During volatility events, both factors deteriorate simultaneously.

 Inventory accumulation.
 If a market maker gets hit on one side repeatedly, they accumulate directional exposure.
 To slow down further accumulation, they widen their quote on that side or reduce displayed size.
 This is rational risk management, not market manipulation.